• Skip to primary navigation

 TO THE RECIPE

 This Italian courgette pasta, Spaghetti alla nerano, is a delicious light pasta recipe that is ready under 20 minutes!
-Make the most of the courgette/zucchini season in this family favourite, with courgettes pan fried in garlic flavoured olive oil before being tossed with spaghetti, parmesan and fresh basil.
+Courgettes are pan fried in garlic infused olive oil before being tossed with spaghetti, parmesan and fresh basil.

 Jump to: